 From a recruiting perspective, your wellness offerings can make a huge difference in driving candidate interest as well as retention and employee’s acting as ambassadors for the company.
 Some interesting statistics to note:

-However, these benefits are only achieved to their fullest extent through regular participation in the program by employees.
-That, in many cases, comes down to the organization consulting them on what they want from wellness programs.
+However, these benefits are only achieved to their fullest extent through regular participation in the program by employees and support for wellness programs from managers.
+In many cases, this comes down to the organization consulting them on what they want from wellness programs.

 “Companies often select wellness solutions based on market trends or competitive offerings without adequately assessing the unique needs of their workforce,” says Sonia Ponzo, CEO of digital health startup Outset Wellness.
 “This top-down approach results in low engagement rates as employees don’t feel a personal connection or relevance to the program being implemented.”